GA-repos/HTML-and-CSS/readme.md

 ##### [Font Family](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Fundamentals#Font_families)

-An less subtle change we can easily make is to use a font other than the default `Times`.
+A less subtle change we can easily make is to use a font other than the default `Times`.

-See below for details on brining in custom fonts from Google Fonts.
+See below for details on bringing in custom fonts from Google Fonts.
-For now we'll just use some of the **web safe fonts** which are available by default in most every browser.
-The web safe fonts are:
+For now we'll just use some of the **web safe fonts** which are available by default in almost every browser.
+Some web safe fonts are:

 - Arial (sans-serif)
 - Courier New (monospace)
+- Courier (monospace)
 - Georgia (serif)
+- Palatino (serif)
 - Times New Roman (serif)
 - Trebuchet MS (sans-serif)
 - Verdana (sans-serif)